-We employ the dual bilinear product to define the reproducing properties and the inner product is just its typical case.
-When the generalized Mercer kernel $K$ is not totally symmetric, then $\Banach_K^2(\Domain)$ is still Hilbert space; but it may not be a classical RKHS with the reproducing kernel $K$ and we need to introduce another kernel $K_H(\vx,\vy):=\sum_{n\in\NN}\phi_n(\vx)\phi_n(\vy)$ for the inner-product reproducing properties.
+We employ the dual bilinear product to define the reproducing properties and the inner product is just its special case.
+When the generalized Mercer kernel $K$ is not totally symmetric, $\Banach_K^2(\Domain)$ is still a Hilbert space; but it may not be a classical RKHS with the reproducing kernel $K$ and we need to introduce another kernel $K_H(\vx,\vy):=\sum_{n\in\NN}\phi_n(\vx)\phi_n(\vy)$ for the inner-product reproducing properties.